Change language: Dutch (Nederlands)

 After more than nine years of legal battle, they finally started the construction of the new part of the circuit at the end of 1998.
-In the spring of 1999 the new circuit was opened and the demanding section from the “Hunzerug” to the “Scheivlak” was taken in use again, which made the Zandvoort circuit again to one of the most beautiful race tracks in the world.
+In the spring of 1999 the new circuit was opened and the demanding section from the “Hunzerug” to the “Scheivlak” was taken in use again.
+That made the Zandvoort circuit again to one of the most beautiful race tracks in the world!

 Above the construction works at the end of 1998.
 Below the opening of the new Zandvoort circuit in the spring of 1999.

-There was also a plan from the Provincial Executive to move over the circuit from Zandvoort to Julianadorp, a village near Den Helder in the North of the Netherlands.
-Move over the circuit would be nothing else than the destroying of the beautiful Zandvoort circuit, with all the history, to build a new race track on the new location.
+There was also a plan from the Provincial Executive to ‘move over’ the circuit from Zandvoort to Julianadorp, a village near Den Helder in the North of the Netherlands.
+Move over the circuit would be nothing else than destroying the beautiful Zandvoort circuit, with all the history, to build a new race track on the new location.
 Without a doubt, such a new track would be a modern stop and go circuit designed by Mr. Tilke.

 Despite the fact that a majority of the residents of Zandvoort, already 60 years familiar with the sound of racing engines, don’t want to loose the circuit.
 And the protests of the inhabitants of Julianadorp who don’t want a race track in their backyard, the investigation continued.
 Fortunately this terrible plan is off the table now!
 But you can still wait for the next attack to the circuit…

 After 27 years, ex director and circuit owner Hans Ernst sold the Zandvoort circuit in February 2016 to the Chapman Andretti Partners company, which is co-owned by a member of the Dutch Royal family.
-They have ambitous plans with the circuit and talked already about a return of Formula One.
+They have ambitous plans with the circuit and speak out the ambition to bring Formula One back to Zandvoort.

 © Text: Herman Liesemeijer Pictures: Rob Petersen and Herman Liesemeijer